AndypSheridan/sta-final/README.md

 * Each page features an active link to provide instant feedback to the user as to their location on the site.
 * The header is fully responsive and uniform across all three pages of the site thanks to a flex display.
 * On smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience.

 ![Screenshot of header](docs/images/header.png)
 ![Screenshot of responsive header](docs/images/header-responsive.png)

 #### **Footer:**

-* The footer contains social media link and a clickable email link so the user can contact the academy
+* The footer contains social media link and a clickable email link so the user can contact the academy.
-* The footer is responsive and the icons all shrink on smaller screens
+* The footer is responsive and the icons all shrink on smaller screens.

 ![Screenshot of footer](docs/images/footer.png)
 ![Screenshot of responsive footer](docs/images/footer-responsive.png) ​